FAQ

 Depending on the company and position, Staffing Japan may help you find suitable accommodation, or you may be housed in a company dormitory.
 In some places, especially Tokyo, you may be able to work with an English speaking real estate agent like our group company, Japan Home Search to secure your own housing.

-Due to the great disparities in companies, positions and locations, this question is possible to answer.
+Due to the great disparities in companies, positions and locations, this question is impossible to answer.
 Basic costs of living like food, utilities (water, gas, electricity), and communications (internet, cell phone) will depend on your individual circumstances and choices.
 You can find more information about cost of living in Japan on our group company’s website, ReloJapan.

 Income tax, resident tax, social insurance, etc. will be deducted your salary as required by law.